 With a dozen novels, short stories, and essays to his name, Jean-Paul Dubois has created a profoundly human body of work inspired by his experience in America, where he worked as a correspondent for Le Nouvel Observateur for 15 years.
-His new novel, Tous les hommes n’habitent pas le monde de la même façon, will be published in France on August 14.
+His latest novel, Tous les hommes n’habitent pas le monde de la même façon, won France’s top literary honor, the Goncourt Prize, on November 4.

 Jean-Paul Dubois fled the Parisian literary scene back to his home city of Toulouse, and rarely gives interviews.
 When talking about his novels, which he publishes once every three or four years, he is talkative, generous, and constantly apologizes for his digressions.